MikeSmithLabTeam/particletracker/docs/source/rstfiles/extending/extending.rst

 - Param3 and 4 produce a text box which can take any value.
 The software recognises 'None', 'True' and 'False' as None, True and False.

 To regenerate the settings file you can now call create_param_file(filename.param) to create a new file which can be read into the gui.
+This function is also used to create default settings when no settings filename is supplied.

 .. code-block:: python